carlow78/ginos-italian/README.md

 [Back to top](#Ginos-Italian)

 ## Technologies Used:
-For this project, the following technologies were used.
+For this project, the following technologies were used:

 ### Languages:
 * HTML